<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.laptoprepair101.com/?p=448</guid>

-<description><![CDATA[In this post I explain how you can fix a laptop motherboard with failed NVIDIA graphics chip.
-This repair might apply to some HP/Compaq laptops and probably some other laptop brands.
-If this repair works for your laptop, please mention the brand and model number in comments after the post.
-This will help other readers [...]]]></description>
+<description><![CDATA[In this post I explain how you can fix a motherboard with failed NVIDIA graphics chip.
+This repair might apply to some HP/Compaq laptops and probably some other brands.
+If this repair works for you, please mention the brand and &#8230; <a href="https://www.laptoprepair101.com/fix-laptop-motherboard-with-failed-nvidia-graphics-chip/">Continued</a>]]></description>

-<content:encoded><![CDATA[<p>In this post I explain how you can fix a laptop motherboard with failed NVIDIA graphics chip.
-This repair might apply to some HP/Compaq laptops and probably some other laptop brands.
-If this repair works for your laptop, please mention the brand and model number in comments after the post.
-This will help other readers with similar laptops.</p>
+<content:encoded><![CDATA[<p>In this post I explain how you can fix a motherboard with failed NVIDIA graphics chip.
+This repair might apply to some HP/Compaq laptops and probably some other brands.
+If this repair works for you, please mention the brand and model number in comments after the post.
+This will help other readers.</p>

 <p>This method should work for the following models: HP Pavilion dv2000, Pavilion dv6000, Pavilion dv9000, Compaq Presario v3000, Presario v6000, HP Pavilion tx1000, Pavilion tx2000.</p>